vshih/CloudDiff/README.md

 ## Current Version Release Notes: ##

-2020-06-01 update (version 1.0.2.27) - Upgrade to jQuery 3.5.1, CodeMirror 5.54.0.
-Handle OAuth token expiration.
-Fix pCloud caching behavior.
+2021-06-28 update (version 1.0.2.28) - Handle Dropbox failure earlier.
+Button to clear Dropbox token.

 Provides two options for comparing different versions of your Dropbox or pCloud files:  1) an external diff tool, or 2) a side-by-side diff within your browser.
 This can be TortoiseMerge, KDiff3, FileMerge, or any tool which can be triggered from the command line.